Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: Spacetime of the BH embedded in the DM spike

 In realistic astrophysical systems \cite{Eadie:2015}, the DM spike surrounding a supermassive BH is expected to be extremely dilute, resulting in only a weak gravitational backreaction.
-Therefore, the iterative treatment adopted here adequately captures the essential physics.
+Therefore, the iterative treatment adopted here adequately captures the leading order effects of the DM spike, as illustrated in previous subsection.
 To fully solve the system of equations (\ref{eq:Ett}), (\ref{eq:Err}) and (\ref{eq:Cr And Ethetatheta}), one would need to compute the energy-momentum tensor in a fully numerical BH background.
 Such a computation lies beyond the scope of the present work.
-As will be demonstrated in the next section, the resulting BH solution remains close to the Schwarzschild metric but exhibits a slightly stronger deviation compared to the alternative approach presented in \ccr{\cite{Chakraborty:2024gcr}}.
+As will be demonstrated in the next section, the resulting BH solution remains close to the Schwarzschild metric but exhibits a slightly stronger deviation compared to the alternative approach presented in \cite{Chakraborty:2024gcr}.

 For comparison, an alternative methodology adopted in \cite{Cardoso:2021wlq,Chakraborty:2024gcr} solves the full system of equations (\ref{eq:Ett}), (\ref{eq:Err}) and (\ref{eq:Cr And Ethetatheta}) by taking $\rho_E$ or $\rho_m$ as an input quantity.
 This input is typically obtained either by multiplying the DM halo profile by a cutoff factor or by evaluating it in a fixed Schwarzschild BH spacetime within the Einstein cluster framework.
 In this formulation, the DM spike is modeled as an anisotropic fluid with vanishing radial pressure.
 Consequently, the three independent variables in the system can be consistently matched to the three independent field equations, enabling a self-consistent treatment of the coupled system.